-His upcoming performances with Opera Australia include the roles of Cascada (The Merry Widow), Dancairo, Sacristan, Marullo, Kothner (Die Meistersinger von Nürnberg), as well as covering Danilo (The Merry Widow), Giorgio Germont (La Traviata), Escamillo (Carmen), the title role in Rigoletto and Prosdocimo (Il turco in Italia).
+His performances last year with Opera Australia included the roles of Cascada (The Merry Widow), Dancairo, Sacristan, Marullo, Kothner (Die Meistersinger von Nürnberg), as well as covering Danilo (The Merry Widow), Giorgio Germont (La Traviata), Escamillo (Carmen), the title role in Rigoletto and Prosdocimo (Il turco in Italia).

 Having made his principal debut with Opera Australia as Mercutio in Romeo et Juliette in 2005, he has since sung the title role and Fiorello in The Barber of Seville, Papageno (The Magic Flute), Zurga (The Pearfishers), Guglielmo (Così fan tutte), Danilo (The Merry Widow), Frederic (Lakmé), Demetrius (A Midsummer Night’s Dream), Aeneas (Dido & Aeneas), Sacristan (Tosca), Yamadori (Madama Butterfly), Jupiter (Orpheus in the Underworld), Cristian (Un ballo in maschera), Pish Tush (The Mikado), Giuseppe (The Gondoliers), Slim (Of Mice and Men), Donald (Billy Budd), Marco (Gianni Schicchi), Marullo (Rigoletto) and Dancairo (Carmen), as well as the title role in Opera Australia’s Tour of Don Giovanni.

-Luke’s most recent roles with Opera Australia include Gunther and covering Donner in the Melbourne season of Wagner’s Ring Cycle, Pantaloon (Love For Three Oranges), Zurga, Escamillo, Dancairo, Papageno, Sacristan, Ping (Turandot), Marquis (La Traviata) and Deputy 2 (Don Carlos), featuring in Opera Australia’s Great Opera Hits concert series at the Sydney Opera House in 2015 and 2016 and Opera in The Domain in 2017, as well as covering Alfio (Cavalleria Rusticana), Tonio (Pagliacci) and the title role in King Roger.
+Further roles with Opera Australia include Gunther and covering Donner in Wagner’s Ring Cycle, Pantaloon (Love For Three Oranges), Escamillo (Carmen), Ping (Turandot), Marquis (La Traviata) and Deputy 2 (Don Carlos), featuring in the Great Opera Hits concert series at the Sydney Opera House in 2015 and 2016 as well as Opera in The Domain in 2017, and covering Alfio (Cavalleria Rusticana), Tonio (Pagliacci) and the title role in King Roger.

 He has also performed the title role in The Barber of Seville, Count Almaviva (The Marriage of Figaro), Marcello (La bohème) and Silvio (Pagliacci) for West Australian Opera, and Yamadori for State Opera of South Australia.